 For a shotgun start with several starting groups you can let the sorting be done automatically, go to Sort + Structure: In the field for the maximum number of holes you enter the number of holes multiplied by the number of starting groups (for 18 holes and two starting group that would be „36“):

 After the formatting process use Break to add the first flight at the position of the 19th hole „Tee 1.“ and instead of the start time for the first group the time for the second group.
-It is the same procedure for a third starting group.

 The start lists of competitions with several rounds have to be edited individually.
 So if you go to Competitions/Enter players, Setup start list you will be prompted to select the round you want to edit: